syncfusion-content/javascript-docs/js/TreeGrid/Editing.md

 {% endhighlight %}

-The output of the tree grid with `batchEditSettings` and `editMode` as row is as obtained follows.
+The output of the tree grid with `batchEditSettings` and `editMode` as `row` is as obtained follows.

 ![](Editing_images/BatchEdit_img2.png)

-N> After modifying all changes in the tree grid, click the Save button and set the requestType as `batchSave`.
-The [`actionComplete`](https://help.syncfusion.com/api/js/ejtreegrid#events:actioncomplete) event will be triggered with updated records in the `batchChanges` argument.
-Using this event, you can update all the modified records to database.
+N> After modifying all changes in the tree grid, click the save button in the toolbar.
+The [`actionComplete`](https://help.syncfusion.com/api/js/ejtreegrid#events:actioncomplete) event will be triggered with updated records in the `batchChanges` argument with `requestType` argument as `batchSave`.
+Using this event, you can update all the modified records to the database.

 ## Cell edit type and its params